Fishing with Sand Fleas: A Complete sand flees (Guide)

 How to find sand flea at the beach?

-Sand fleas are hard to catch because they go under the sand when it’s dark.
+Sand flees are hard to catch because they go under the sand when it’s dark.
 So, if you want some sand flies species to bait for your fishing trip, the first thing you need to do is, visit the beach at night with a flashlight.

 When you see some Fleas, please turn off your flashlight and try to get them with your hands.
 This method is a little tricky, but not too hard if you’re careful.